June-Skeeter/Module6_GEOS270/docs/Application_Part5.md

 ## Report

-Write a brief (1-2 page) report for the City of Port Alberin.
+Write a brief (1 page) report for the City of Port Alberin.
 The report needs explicity answer the four questions questions:

 **1**{: .label .label-red } Which roads are at risk of flooding or damage?
 **2**{: .label .label-red } Which properties in the city are at risk?
 **3**{: .label .label-red } How many people within Port Alberni and the surrounding area are potentially living in areas at risk?
 **4**{: .label .label-red } Are the Tsunami Shelters sufficient?

-You should briefly summarize the analysis steps you used to conduct the Tsunami Risk Assessment and explain your findings.
-Reference your model, charts, and map where applicable and also reference statistics where necessary.
+You should briefly summarize the analysis steps you used to conduct the Tsunami Risk Assessment and explain your findings referring to your charts, map, statistics where necessary.